-Shooting on location, as you may have already guessed, requires a lot of logistics to handle, for experience in the business is a plus when you’re leading a team to such kind of production.
-As a matter of fact, a well conceived production, wether it’s big or small, shot on location or at a studio, does require a thorough organization, so that the whole thing runs according to plan.
+Shooting on location, as you may have already guessed, requires handling a lot of logistics.
+Experience in the business is a plus when you’re leading a team to such a production.
+As a matter of fact, a well conceived production, whether it’s big or small, shot on location or at a studio, requires thorough organization so that the whole thing runs according to plan.

-To help you achieve that, photographer Jay P. Morgan while on a job assignment to shoot a Warrior Princess in Vasquez Rocks (LA, California), brings you a short tutorial, mostly based on lighting tips, for all of you who are about to go out for a shooting session.
-Take a careful look at the following video as Jay Morgan describes how to successfully plan the shooting session, how to be prepared for the assignment and support a crew on location, as well as he explains the lighting and physical logistics of this particular shooting:
+To help you achieve that, photographer Jay P. Morgan—while on a job assignment to shoot a Warrior Princess in Vasquez Rocks (LA, California)—brings you a short tutorial, mostly based on lighting tips, for all of you who are about to go out for a shooting session.
+Take a careful look at the following video as Morgan describes how to successfully plan the shooting session, how to be prepared for the assignment and support a crew on location, as well as an explanation of the lighting and physical logistics of this particular shoot:

 Soon enough, you’ll find the whole tutorial widely useful and filled with precious tips for shooting on location.
-Photographer Jay P. Morgan picks his own shooting example to enlighten the issues you’ll face with, as he answers what he claims to be key-questions for any shooting session on location:
+Morgan answers what he claims to be key-questions for any shooting session on location: